bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 7. Cost/Money rankings
+Finding the lowest price of the product is gonna save your money

 ## Misconceptions

 What misconceptions do people have about your topic?
+Prices of a perticular product are nearly same on different online sites

 ## Examples

 What data storytelling example inspires you?
+I read a storytelling project 'More than a Million Pro-Repeal Net Neutrality Comments were Likely Faked'

 Could you do a new hypothesis, for the same question?